Artists in Communities

 In accordance with the Nova Scotia Freedom of Information and Protection of Privacy Act, Arts Nova Scotia operates with a policy of accountability, openness and transparency while ensuring the protection of personal privacy.

-The names of peer jurors are kept confidential for three months after each program deadline.
-Arts Nova Scotia makes public the names of all peer jurors once a year in its annual report.
+Arts Nova Scotia makes public the names of all peer assessors once a year in its annual report.

 For more information about the Freedom of Information process please visit: